Antoine II Coëffier de Ruzé: Monsieur's favorite and accused of poisoning

 However, rumors persisted that the Marquis d'Effiat was the murderer.
 In his Mémoires, Saint-Simon took up the rumor, claiming to have heard it from the Attorney General Joly de Fleury.
 Saint-Simon recalls that the Chevalier de Lorraine had been exiled by the King and that Monsieur's favorites were worried about Henrietta's favor with the King.
 The Marquis d'Effiat was said to have mixed poison with the chicory water drunk by the princess.
 To find out the truth, Louis XIV allegedly questioned Purnon, Madame's first butler, who accused the Chevalier de Lorraine of being responsible for the poisoning.
 As early as the 18th century, Marmontel, the king's historiographer, was suspicious of Saint-Simon's assertion.
 For him, "nothing in this account is believable".

 The persistence of this rumor arises in the context of the poisons affair, and the crimes by poisoning committed a few years after the death of Henriette of England by the Marquise de Brinvillers; poison has been considered a feminine weapon par excellence since Antiquity.

-In addition to the accusation, Saint-Simon portrays the Marquis d'Effiat as an unscrupulous schemer, while discreetly alluding to his homosexuality:the Marquis d'Effiat was a man of great wit and manoeuvrability, who had neither soul nor principles, who lived in a disorder of morals and public irreligion, equally rich and miserly, with an ambition which always sought a way to achieve it, and to whom everything was good for that, insolent to the last point with M. le Duc d'Orléans himself, who, from the time when, with the Chevalier d'Lorraine, whose damned soul he was, he governed Monsieur, his court and often his affairs, with a rod, and to whom everything was good for that. the Duc d'Orléans himself, who, from the time when, with the Chevalier de Lorraine, whose damned soul he was, he ruled Monsieur, his court and often his affairs, with a rod, had become accustomed to fearing him and admiring his spirit.
+In addition to the accusation, Saint-Simon portrays the Marquis d'Effiat as an unscrupulous schemer, while discreetly alluding to his homosexuality:the Marquis d'Effiat was a man of great wit and manoeuvrability, who had neither soul nor principles, who lived in a disorder of morals and public irreligion, equally rich and miserly, with an ambition which always sought a way to achieve it, and to whom everything was good for that, insolent to the last point with M. le Duc d'Orléans himself, who, from the time when, with the Chevalier d'Lorraine, whose damned soul he was, he governed Monsieur, his court and often his affairs, with a rod, had become accustomed to fearing him and admiring his spirit.